beach

 The highlight of the park is Flowerpot Island where you can get by boat, however kayaking or canoeing is also possible.
 A couple of local boat companies operate in the area.
 We chose Blue Heron Cruises which has larger glass bottom boats and faster jet boats.
 Both are fun, however it gets busy on summer weekends, so make sure you book a tour in advance.

-Big Tub is a harbor in Tobermory with two shipwrecks and a row of million dollar waterfront cottages.
+Big Tub is a harbour in Tobermory with two shipwrecks and a row of million-dollar waterfront cottages.

 Two shipwrecks are Sweepstakes (sunken in 1885) and City of Grand Rapids (burnt and sunken in 1907).